HaxeFoundation/nekovm.org/pages/faq.md

-# FAQ

-Frequently Asked Questions about Neko :
+# Frequently Asked Questions about Neko :

 ## How is Neko different from .NET's CLR or the Java's JVM?